Bakewell Quakers

 Are you looking for a different spiritual experience?
 Space to connect, recharge and find peace in difficult times?
 Quakers gather together in stillness to find strength, faith and guidance to engage with the world.

-Come and try a half hour Meeting for Worship on Sunday 29th June at 10.30 am, at the Quaker Meeting House, Chapel Row, Bakewell.
+Come and try a 45 min Meeting for Worship on Sunday 30th March at 10.30 am, at the Quaker Meeting House, Chapel Row, Bakewell.
 There will be coffee to follow.
 Bakewell Quakers will be delighted to welcome you and answer any questions.

 Any queries in advance please e-mail clerk@bakewellquakers.org